CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 `<COMMAND>` then has access to the environment variable `HQ_TASK_ID` which is used to enumerate all the tasks.

-!!! info "sbatch-hq (not yet available)"
+!!! info "sbatch-hq"
-    For very simple submissions where you only want to run each line within a file with identical resources (task farming) you can soon just use the CSC utility tool `sbatch-hq`.
+    For very simple submissions where you only want to run each line within a file with identical resources (task farming) you can just use the CSC utility tool `sbatch-hq`.
     This way you do not have to care about HyperQueue.
-Once available, run `module load sbatch-hq` to load the wrapper.
+Run `module load sbatch-hq` to load the wrapper (only available on Mahti).

 When we have submitted everything we want, we need to wait for the jobs to finish.
 This can be done e.g. with: